Industry-Wide Business Valuation FAQ & Glossary

 Debt-free — we discourage the use of this term.
 See Invested Capital.

-Discount for Lack of Voting Rights — an amount or percentage deducted from the per share value of a minority interest voting share to reflect the absence of voting rights.
+Discount for Lack of Voting Rights — an amount or percentage deducted from the per share value of a minority interest.
+Voting share to reflect the absence of voting rights.

 Discount Rate — a rate of return used to convert a future monetary sum into present value.